-MoveForward is a programme of ThinkForward, supported by the DFN Foundation.
-MoveForward works in London, Kent and the West Midlands with young people who have mild to moderate learning disabilities with the aim of supporting them into sustainable paid employment.
-These young people face massive challenges around getting into the workplace.
-Just 6% of adults with a learning disability known to their local authority in England are in paid work, according to the government’s Health and Social Care Information Centre (now NHS Digital) in 2015.
+DFN-MoveForward is a programme of ThinkForward, supported by the DFN Foundation.
+DFN-MoveForward works in London, Kent and the West Midlands with young people who have mild to moderate learning disabilities with the aim of supporting them into sustainable paid employment.
+These young people can face massive challenges around getting into the workplace.

-The MoveForward programme began as a pilot in Islington, London and Kent in 2017.
-Following the success of the pilot, the programme has received funding through a Social Impact Bond from the government’s Life Chances Fund, and also expanded into the West Midlands in 2018.
+The DFN-MoveForward programme began as a pilot in Islington and Kent in 2017.
+Following the success of the pilot, the programme has received funding through a Social Impact Bond from the government’s Life Chances Fund, and expanded into the West Midlands in 2018.

-The consistent presence of a skilled coach is complimented by an education and employment coordinator who links students with relevant employers to provide work insight days and work experience opportunities.
-The coordinator also supports employers to tailor their offer to the needs of the young people.
+The consistent presence of a skilled coach is complimented by a Business Partnerships Manager who links students with relevant employers to provide work insight days and work experience opportunities.
+They also support employers to tailor their offer to the needs of young people.